BackRoom-net/Backroom-net/README.md

 # Purebasic

-This program is being developed under Purebasic 5.60!
+This program is being developed under PureBasic 5.61 (Windows - x64) Purebasic 5.60 Code has been fixed!!

-UPDATE:
+12/1/17: RESOLVED
 Purebasic 5.60 Is Not currently working correctly.
 Working on getting the newest version 5.62 because Apparently 5.60 has a libary issue with Threaded applications.
 Basically, You wont be able to run a thread without Using: